ULHPC/ulhpc-docs/docs/software/eessi.md

 The EESSI software stack is available on the ULHPC platform, and gives you access to software modules maintained by the EESSI project and optimized for the CPU architectures available on the ULHPC platform.

-On a compute node, to set up the EESSI environment, simply run the command:
+On a compute node, to set up the EESSI environment, simply load the EESSI [module](/environment/modules/):

 ```
-source /cvmfs/software.eessi.io/versions/2023.06/init/bash
+module load EESSI
 ```

 The first usage may be slow as the files are downloaded from an upstream Stratum 1 server, but the files are cached locally.